- Understanding Maryland restaurant industry

-Top 4 restaurants in Maryland for business dining
+- Top 4 restaurants for business meals and client dining

 Ramp processes billions of dollars in business expenses across thousands of companies every month.
 Our unique position in the payments ecosystem provides visibility into actual spending patterns, including restaurant and dining expenditures across diverse industries and business sizes.